Cook3DCookie/Cook3DCookie/README.md

 # About me

 - 👋 Hi, I’m @Cook3DCookie 🐢
-- 👀 I’m interested in natural and programming languages
+- 👀 I’m interested in natural and programming languages, cybersecurity and a lot of other things
 - 🌱 I’m currently learning Python, C++, Java, Zig and Swedish, Chinese, Japanese
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...